In this section

 The progress of all children is continuously monitored and assessed by class teachers.
 This is through both formative and summative assessment (daily, weekly and termly assessment).

 There are non statutory tests which give age standardized scores and assist with monitoring of progress.
 Year 6 children undertake Statutory Assessment Tests (SATs) in English, Mathematics and Science.
 At the end of Key Stage 1 children also take SATs tests in English and Mathematics but these results help to inform teacher assessment.

 Parents are notified of the results of Key Stage 1 and 2 assessments at the end of the school year.
 In Foundation Stage assessment takes the form of the Pupil Profile which monitors the progress of the children in all areas of the curriculum.

 There is a library in school with a variety of fiction and non-fiction books.
 The children are allowed to borrow and change books in the library once a week.
 If books are lost or are not returned within a month, a fine is issued.

 Homework is set regularly in Years 3-6.
 Foundation Stage sends home words, letters and numbers to learn.
 Year 1 sends home reading and spelling homework.
 By Year 2 they also have some maths homework.
 Years 3-6 have additional work with set days for different pieces of homework to be handed out and given in.
 This will be written in a homework diary.
 Unfinished work may sometimes be taken home for the child to complete, or research may be required.
 Individual class teachers may ask parents to help their children with specific skills or areas of learning.

-Symphony Assessment System
+Compass Assessment System